bzed/docker-pgbouncer/README.md

 PgBouncer Docker image
 ======================

-This is a minimal PgBouncer image, based on Alpine Linux.
+This is a minimal PgBouncer image, based on RHEL7 + EPEL.

 Features: